 Orthodontics

-We will recommend orthodontics like braces if patients have crooked or misaligned teeth that affect their TMJ disorder.
+We recommend orthodontics, such as braces or Invisalign, if patients have crooked or misaligned teeth that affect their TMJ disorder.
 Often, the position of the jaw joint mirrors the teeth.
-Straightening teeth and creating a more balanced bite can also alleviate jaw joint and muscle tension.

 Botox

-While many patients may think of Botox as a cosmetic treatment, Botox can help address TMJ pain.
+While many patients may think of Botox as a cosmetic treatment, Botox can also help address TMJ pain.
 This FDA-approved treatment is a neurotoxin, which freezes the facial and jaw muscles.
 Relaxing these muscles reduces pain and tension, which also treats TMJ headaches and chronic migraines.

 TENS